Baccata/yausl/README.md

 **THIS LIBRARY IS EXPERIMENTAL, USE IT AT YOUR OWN RISKS**

-This library was vastly inspired from Grant Beaty's [Scunits](https://github.com/gbeaty/scunits), from which I got some class names and the implementation for typelevel integers based on type-projections.
-What differs from it is mainly the fact that I wanted to write things such as *1.metre / 1 second* without having to manually write these extension methods, and the fact that I didn't care so much about (not) using implicits for type-level computations.
+This library was partly inspired from Grant Beaty's [Scunits](https://github.com/gbeaty/scunits), from which I got some class names and the implementation for typelevel integers based on type-projections (though I enriched it for my own knowledge).
+What differs from it is mainly the fact that I wanted to write things such as *1.metre / 1.second* without having to manually write these extension methods, and the fact that I didn't care so much about (not) using implicits for type-level computations.

 ## Example code

-This library use Shapeless' implementation of HLists but does not rely on any HList at runtime.

 ```scala
 import yausl._